 Pentax K-3 versus Sony A7 II

 The Pentax K-3 and the Sony Alpha A7 II are two enthusiast cameras that were officially introduced, respectively, in October 2013 and November 2014.
 The K-3 is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (K-3) and a full frame sensor.
 The Pentax has a resolution of 24.1 megapixel, whereas the Sony provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Pentax K-3 and the Sony A7 II.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the K-3 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is somewhat smaller (7 percent) than the Pentax K-3.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably smaller (7 percent) than the Pentax K-3.
 Moreover, the A7 II is markedly lighter (25 percent) than the K-3.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.